How to Build a Knowledge Base That Actually Works

 How Would You Like to Log Your Help Desk Incidents?

 The volume of knowledge content and information assets can be enormous.
 Around 402.74 million terabytes of data are created daily.
-Knowledge Base Software is designed to help manage it.
+Knowledge base content typically includes:

 • Confidential documents